Sreenidhi

 Gamification

-Streaks run on loss aversion, not motivation.
-Users aren't pushing the streak forward — they're protecting it from collapse.
-A streak that can't be repaired is a bomb set for a bad day.
-The freeze isn't a convenience feature.
-It's structural infrastructure that keeps the loop from being too fragile to survive real life.
+Streaks run on loss aversion more than motivation.
+Users aren't pushing the streak forward so much as protecting it from collapse, which makes an unrepairable streak a liability waiting for a bad day.
+The freeze is less a convenience than the infrastructure that keeps the loop alive through real life.